LSSTDESC/RequestForComments/.github/ISSUE_TEMPLATE/rfc.md

 **Description**

 *Insert brief background on why this proposal is being made.
 Ensure that you clearly state your actual, actionable, proposal.*

-**Planned End Date**

-*at least 72 hours in the future for ordinary issues or 1 week ahead for major issues.*